Antifragile perimeter control: Anticipating and gaining from disruptions with reinforcement learning: Problem formulation

-The term $\epsilon(t)$ aims to build up a proper redundancy so that the proposed RL algorithm does not reward the agent for targeting the exact critical accumulation point.
-A comprehensive explanation of the term $\epsilon(t)$ for the reward in RL will be provided in the following Section \ref{sec: antifragile reward term}.
+The second term $r_{\mathrm{dam}, k}$ is the damping term to counter the oscillating behavior of the RL agents due to the incorporation of derivatives in RL.
+The third term $r_{\mathrm{red}, k}$ represents the redundancy term that aims to build up a proper redundancy so that the proposed RL algorithm does not reward the agent for targeting the optimal critical accumulation.
+More explanation of the damping term $r_{\mathrm{dam}, k}$ and the redundancy term $r_{\mathrm{red}, k}$ can be found in Section \ref{sec: antifragile reward term}.